peterson-dev/kode-kangaroo/README.md

 # KodeKangaroo

-Practice demonstrating basics in CRUD with Django, CICD with Jenkins, and e2e with Cypress.
+A demonstration in the basics of CRUD with Django, CICD with Jenkins, and e2e with Cypress.

 ## Built With
 - [Django](https://www.djangoproject.com/)